-If you’re new to the social media marketing space, you’ve probably caught on to one of our dirty little secrets.
+If you’re new to the social media marketing space, you’ve probably noticed that links can be a little unwieldy sometimes.

 They can get long.

 They can get a little complex (especially when you’re tracking them).